neondatabase/website/content/docs/introduction/pro-plan.md

 isDraft: false
 ---

-The Neon **Pro** plan is intended for users or teams ready to transition projects and prototypes beyond the foundational features and limits of the Neon Free Tier.
+The Neon **Pro** plan is intended for users and teams who have completed their evaluation of Neon and are ready to transition projects and prototypes beyond the limits of the Free Tier to a production-level plan with higher limits and advanced features.
 Because the Pro plan is usage-based, you never have to worry about over-provisioning, and you only pay for what you use.
 Transitioning to the Pro plan has been designed to be as smooth and hassle-free as possible.
 However, we understand that the Pro plan might not be for everyone &mdash; so if it turns out to be more than you need, reverting to the Free Tier is always a simple process.
 The Pro plan has no fixed contract or obligations.

 ## What comes with the Pro plan?